Mumma-Moomaw-Mumaw-Muma-Mumaugh-Momma Surname Page

 From Pequea Creek To Wayne County - A history of the Amos Mumaw Family - Published privately by Virgil Mumaw in 1995.
 111 pages.
 A nicely written book that details information about the ancestors of Amos Mumaw (1852-1906) as well as providing nice stories about his descendants.
 It is filled with wonderful family pictures.
 Copies are available for $15.
 Virgil R. Mumaw, 8439 Gardens Circle, Apt. #2, Sarasota FL 34243.

 Civil War Diary of Rezin F. Mumma, Co.
 H, 89th Indiana Volunteers Jan 1, 1864 to Aug 9, 1865 - 54 pages.
-Published by the Adams County Historical Society of Indiana.
+Xeroxed by the Adams County Historical Society of Indiana in 1991.
 This is a transcription of Rezin F. Mumma's diary that he kept during his enlistment in the Civil War.
 In addition, it does contain some genealogical data.
-Xerox copies available for $5.30 + postage.
+Click the title to download a PDF copy (37 MB)

 Civil War Diary of George Washington Mumma, 89th Indiana Volunteers, Aug 20, 1862 to May 31, 1865 - 61 pages.
-Published by the Adams County Historical Society of Indiana.
+Xeroxed by the Adams County Historical Society of Indiana in 1988.
 This is a transcription of George Washington Mumma's diary that he kept during his enlistment in the Civil War.
 In addition, it does contain some genealogical data.
-Xerox copies available for $6.50 + postage.
+Click the title to download a PDF copy (69 MB)

 Alice - 131 pages with soft cover.
 Published privately by Joan Rothbury Beardsley Lisi. in 1994.
 This is a life's story about her grandmother, Alice Ena Cuthbertson Hicks who was a famous opera singer.
 Alice married Irwin Johnston Muma, the son of Benjamin Franklin "Frank" Muma (born Solomon Franklin Mumma) .
 Frank served in the Mexican War in 1846 and later settled in California, panned for gold during the California gold rush and owned a large cattle ranch in San Luis Obispo County next to the famous Hearst Ranch/Castle.
 The book also contains a brief biography of Benjamin Franklin Muma.
 This book was a gift from Joan Lisi.